 Date rape drugs will make the person that has been drugged feel confused almost euphoric.
 You may feel like you are in a dreamlike state.
 When you wake up you often have no recollection of the night before.
 You will likely still feel an element of confusion before the drugs wear completely off.
 Confusion about the events of the time prior to waking up usually continues well beyond what you would expect.
 You may remember bits and pieces of what happened almost like a dream like state.

 Nausea Vomiting and Headache

-Roofied symptoms also include nausea, vomiting and headaches typically before the uncontrolled sleepiness hits.
+Roofie symptoms can also include nausea, vomiting and headaches typically before the uncontrolled sleepiness hits.
 Other symptoms include hallucinating, trouble breathing and a problem with vision.
 It can be very hard to be able to pinpoint symptoms because they are so similar to alcohol consumption to the extreme.

 Usually someone realizes that they have been drugged when they wake up and feel like something is not quite right and have no recollection of the night before.